 Education, Training, & Certification

-- Education: It's not necessary to be a pilot to manage an airport, but the most competitive candidates will have studied aviation or aviation management.
-A strong business background also is helpful, so general beusiness or management degrees also are beneficial.
+- Education: It's not necessary to be a pilot to manage an airport, but the most competitive candidates have studied aviation or aviation management.
+A strong business background also is helpful, so general business or management degrees are beneficial.

-- Experience: Larger commercial airports will expect managers to have several years of experience in airport management as department heads before being ready to run an entire airport.
-Managing a smaller airport will require less experience, but significant time working in such an environment still will be needed.
+- Experience: Larger commercial airports expect managers to have several years of experience in airport management as department heads before being ready to manage an entire airport.
+Managing a smaller airport requires less experience, but significant time working in such an environment is needed.

 Airport Manager Skills & Competencies